-Even just one night of a thrown-off pattern can rewire the brain and make its fight-of-flight response more active.
-When you’re in fight-or-flight, as opposed to a calm, serene state, your chances of making a logical and rational decision decrease.
+Even just one night of a thrown-off pattern can rewire the brain and make its fight-or-flight response more active.
+When you’re in fight-or-flight as opposed to a calm, serene state, your chances of making a logical and rational decision decrease.

 What is Graveyard Shift Work Disorder?

 Graveyard shift work disorder is caused by a work or sleep-wake schedule that is outside the “normal” hours.
 If someone is waking up in the middle of the night to go to work or start their day, they are susceptible to this condition.

 The nature of this disorder entails having a schedule that necessitates sleeping in the daytime and staying awake at night.
 This defies the body’s natural internal clock, which is set to a 24-hour circadian rhythm.
 When this body clock is thrown off, the two most immediate effects are insomnia when it’s time for sleep and day-time drowsiness when it’s time to be awake.

 Nearly 20% of Americans are at risk for this disorder, including emergency medical doctors, firefighters, police officers, truck drivers, military personnel, and more.